(*) Koreans outside Seoul call it "The Republic of Seoul", as it is a world of its own, different than the rest of the country.

 Every year millions of visitors come to enjoy lanterns along the 1.2km Cheonggyecheon Stream with various things to see stretching all the way from Cheonggye Plaza and Supyogyo Bridge.

-This year the festival took place between the 3rd and the 19th of November and it emphasizes on the PyeongChang 2018 winter Olympic games.
+In 2017 (when I was there) the festival took place between the 3rd and the 19th of November and it emphasizes on the PyeongChang 2018 winter Olympic games.

 Tetraphobia: is the practice of avoiding instances of the number 4.
 It is a superstition most common in East Asian nations.
 The reason is that the word 4 sounds similar or identical to "death".
 In South Korea, tetraphobia is less extreme than other countries in the area, the number 4 sounds like "decease" and "died", but the floor number 4 or room number 4 is almost always skipped in hospitals, funeral halls, and similar public buildings.
 In other buildings, like hotels, the fourth floor is sometimes labelled "F" (Four) instead of "4" in elevators.
 Apartment numbers containing multiple occurrences of the number 4 (such as 404) are likely to be avoided to an extent that the value of the property is adversely affected.
 Some of these combinations are considered more unlucky than the individual 4, for example 14 sounds like "Time to be deceased" and 44 sounds like "Died and Deceased".